 I am most of the way through a hybrid-mode migration from Exchange 2010 to Office 365.
 There are a few stages in a hybrid migration.
-During the process, your on-premise Active Directory database and Exchange directories are synced to the cloud so that mailboxes that have been migrated still appear in the on-premise directory for mailboxes that have not migrated and vice versa.
+During the process, your on-premises Active Directory database and Exchange directories are synced to the cloud so that mailboxes that have been migrated still appear in the on-premises directory for mailboxes that have not migrated and vice versa.

 Distribution groups can be a problem in an already-complex environment:

-►On-premise distribution groups can’t be managed by an online mailbox user.
-Although online users can see the group, be a member of it, and send email to it, membership of an on-premise group can only be edited using on-premise tools like ADUC, EAC, or EMC.
+►On-premises distribution groups can’t be managed by an online mailbox user.
+Although online users can see the group, be a member of it, and send email to it, membership of an on-premises group can only be edited using on-premises tools like ADUC, EAC, or EMC.

-►On-premise dynamic distribution groups aren’t even visible to online mailboxes.
-(The online mailboxes can still be members of on-premise dynamic groups since they appear in the Exchange console as mail users.)
+►On-premises dynamic distribution groups aren’t even visible to online mailboxes.
+(The online mailboxes can still be members of on-premises dynamic groups since they appear in the Exchange console as mail users.)

-►Online groups, whether dynamic or not, aren’t visible to on-premise mailboxes.
+►Online groups, whether dynamic or not, aren’t visible to on-premises mailboxes.
 (You can create mail contacts in Exchange pointing to the online groups.
-You can do the same thing in the cloud for on-premise dynamic groups.)
+You can do the same thing in the cloud for on-premises dynamic groups.)